Table of Contents

 Serum potassium levels should also be checked.
 Patients with hypokalemia and hyponatremia should receive an arterial gases test to confirm the presence of alkalosis.
 If metabolic alkalosis is present, the patient should be evaluated for the possibility of vomiting-induced hyponatremia before jumping to the diagnosis of SIADH.

 Radioimmunoassay for ADH is used for accurate diagnosis of SIADH.

 Imaging studies in SIADH are more tailored towards the exclusion of other causes of excessive antidiuretic hormone secretion, i.e., ectopic SIADH.
-A chest X-ray followed by a computed tomography scan (CT) or a magnetic resonance imaging study (MRI) of the lungs is a reasonable option in a patient suspected to have a lung nodule who is also considered as high a risk for lung carcinoma.
+A chest X-ray followed by a computed tomography scan (CT) or a magnetic resonance imaging study (MRI) of the lungs is a reasonable option in a patient suspected to have a lung nodule who is also considered as high risk for lung carcinoma.
 Brain computed tomography scanning and magnetic resonance imaging is helpful in excluding central nervous system tumors, a potential cause of SIADH.